ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Variation also arises when traffic with a higher priority diffserv class pre-empts transmission of traffic with a lower class.
 In these cases, the delay varies as a function of external factors and attempting to infer congestion from an increase in the delay results in reduced throughput.
-The jitter from variation over short timescales might not be distinguishable similar from other effects.
+This variation in the delay over short timescales (jitter) might not be distinguishable from jitter that results from other effects.

 A proposed congestion control algorithm SHOULD be evaluated to ensure their operation is robust when there is a significant change in the minimum delay.